- 1 Week trek

 This region in Eastern Himalaya is different than Western Himalayan states of Uttarakhand and Himachal Pradesh.
 There are differences in religious practices which reflect in local culture and thus in the people behaviour.
 Majorly Buddhism is followed in Nepali and Tibetan ethnicity.
 People are friendly, helping and smiling.
 Though your major meals will consist standardised Indian meals (Rice, Roti, Dal, vegetables etc.) but expect mix of local noddles soup, momo, chow mein in lunch or snacks.

 We will arrange a pickup from NJP/Bagdogra/Siliguri to Chitrey and drop from Srikhola to NJP/Bagdogra.
-This will be shared by the team members on actual basis and paid directly to the driver.
-Typically a Tata Sumo/Mahindra Maxx type Jeep charges Rs 3500 for a drop to Chitrey and Rs 5500 from Srikhola to NJP/Bagdogra.
-One such car can accommodate 6 to 8 people.
+You share the amount among availing fellow trekkers and pay directly to the driver.
+Mainly Tata Sumo/Mahindra Bolero type Jeep/SUV are available on this route.
+Typically a Tata Sumo/Mahindra Bolero is comfortable for 5/6 persons and can accommodate accommodate up to 8 persons.
 This cost is NOT included in the TREK FEE.

 Mobile network and battery charging facility during your Sandakphu trek: